KTAI: History

 In Fall 2011, KTAI began streaming online in HD.
 They also joined RadioFlag, a social media and content discovery platform for radio at the same time.
-"RadioFlag allows users to discover new stations, new DJ’s and talk audio hosts, and stream their personal favorite stations from their smartphone or computer."

 Awards

 KTAI won the first ever Spirit of College Radio Day Award presented by College Radio Day in Fall 2011.
 In Spring 2012, KTAI won yet another "first" of a RadioFlag sponsored competition for college radio stations.
 On-Air personality Roughneck Rich, along with three others, won in the category for Best Music Show.